What’s Normal vs. Not Normal With Your Pelvic Floor as a Mom

-Why So Many Pelvic Floor Symptoms Get Overlooked
+As a Mom, Why are so Many Pelvic Floor Symptoms Getting Overlooked

 As a pelvic floor physical therapist in Chattanooga, TN, I hear this all the time: